by Heather Lloyd-Martin, Guest Writer

-A special report from the Search Engine Strategies 2002 Conference, December 11th and 12th, Dallas, Texas.
+A special report from the Search Engine Strategies conference in Dallas, Texas December 11th and 12th, 2002.

 Despite persistent myths, there is no silver bullet: The best search engine optimization firms conquer client marketing challenges through research, education and plain ol' hard work.

 Imagine this: You check your Google indexing and discover that some pages were dropped.
 Not just one or two.
 Over 9,000 of your pages, with a paltry few left in the index.

 Wine.com plummeted from a high of 9,240 indexed pages in January 2002 to 28 pages in June 2002.
 That's when Derrick Wheeler from Marketleap started his search engine optimization (SEO) sleuthing.

 Wheeler knew that Wine.com was dealing with some SEO management issues.
 There were mirror site domains (which were other sites that Wine.com had acquired), pop-ups and pages with invisible text.
 This "accidental spam," he theorized, may have angered the Googlebot, resulting in an indexing drop.

 Immediately, Wheeler recommended the necessary anti-spam changes.
 Wine.com reduced the pop-ups, deleted all invisible text and used a 301 redirect on the mirror pages, pointing them to the proper Wine.com page.

 Anxiously, Wheeler waited with what he calls "Googlebumps" - the feeling you get when you're waiting for Google to recrawl your site.